cblokker/GollumScript/README.md

       Comment		::= ~~ for single line comments |  ~* here goes a block comment*~ Id     		::= '_'?[a-z]+ ([-_a-z0-9])*
       NumLit 		::= [0-9]+ ('.'
 [0-9]*)?
-      StrLit 		::= '"' Here goes a String '"'
+      StrLit 		::= '"' a string of basic latin that is not a reserved expresion for breaking line,or a quote '"'

 **SAMPLE PROGRAMS**